Ditectrev/Amazon-Web-Services-AWS-Developer-Associate-DVA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### You are developing an HTTP API hosted on a Compute Engine virtual machine instance that needs to be invoked by multiple clients within the same Virtual Private Cloud (VPC).
-You want clients to be able to get the IP address of the service.
-What should you do?

-- [ ] Reserve a static external IP address and assign it to an HTTP(S) load balancing service's forwarding rule.
-Clients should use this IP address to connect to the service.
-- [ ] Reserve a static external IP address and assign it to an HTTP(S) load balancing service's forwarding rule.
-Then, define an A record in Cloud DN.
-- [ ] Clients should use the name of the A record to connect to the service.
-- [x] Ensure that clients use Compute Engine internal DNS by connecting to the instance name with the url https://[INSTANCE_NAME].[ZONE].c.[PROJECT_ID].internal/.Ensure that clients use Compute Engine internal DNS by connecting to the instance name with the url https://[API_NAME]/[API_VERSION]/.
-- [ ] Ensure that clients use Compute Engine internal DNS by connecting to the instance name with the url https://[API_NAME]/[API_VERSION]/.

-## A company stores all personally identifiable information (PII) in an Amazon DynamoDB table named PII in Account A. An application running on Amazon EC2 instances in Account B requires access to the PII table.
+### A company stores all personally identifiable information (PII) in an Amazon DynamoDB table named PII in Account A. An application running on Amazon EC2 instances in Account B requires access to the PII table.
 An administrators in Account A created an IAM role named AccessPII with privileges to access the PII table, and made account B a trusted entity.
 Which combination of actional steps should Developers take to access the table?
 (Select TWO )

 - [ ] Ask an Administrator in Account B to allow the EC2 IAM role permission to assume the AccessPII role.
-- [x] Ask an Administrator in Account B to allow the EC2 IAM role permission to assume the AccessPll role with predefined service control policies.
+- [x] Ask an Administrator in Account B to allow the EC2 IAM role permission to assume the AccessPII role with predefined service control policies.
 - [ ] Ask an Administrator in Account A to allow the EG2 IAM role permission to assume the AccessPII role with predefined service control policies.
-- [ ] Include the AssumeRole API in the application code logic to obtain credentials to access the PlI table.
+- [ ] Include the AssumeRole API in the application code logic to obtain credentials to access the PII table.
-- [x] Include the GetSession token API in the application code logic to obtain credentials to access the Pll table.
+- [x] Include the GetSession token API in the application code logic to obtain credentials to access the PII table.

 **[⬆ Back to Top](#table-of-contents)**